Redefine the planets

 At the time of writing, Saturn has 145 moons, and scientists are likely to discover more.
 It's unreasonable to expect the average person to keep track of all these moons, let alone our solar system's current count of 8 planets and their moons.
 Why not simplify the definitions for non-professionals and hobbyists?

 These definitions aim to be straightforward yet robust.
-While scientists will still be needed to determine the specific criteria that differentiate one type of object from another, the broad outlines could?and should?be accessible to everyone.
+While scientists will still be needed to determine the specific criteria that differentiate one type of object from another, the broad outlines could—and should—be accessible to everyone.
 Below, you'll find my proposed new definitions.
-This definition would result in a total of 10 planets, 48 moons and a lot of moonoids and pebbles.

 Proposed new object definition

-Lets call it TGA Planetary Definition (for now)
+Lets call it TGAPD

 Definition of a planet